djbristow/RAILS/Microcontrollers/RFID/WiFi-RFID-MS/README.md

  - published format: {"et":"1590462747","mcntrlr":"rfidRdr01","msgType":"initial","ip":"192.168.0.19"}
  - publishes a heartbeat to the topic "micros"
  - published format: {"et":"1590462747","mcntrlr":"rfidRdr01","msgType":"heartbeat"}
- - reads values from a single ID-12LA or 7491E RFID readerr, formats the results as a JSON string, gets Epoch time from an NTP server and then publishes the JSON String to the topic "sensors/rfid"
+ - reads values from a single RFID readerr, formats the results as a JSON string, gets Epoch time from an NTP server and then publishes the JSON String to the topic "sensors/rfid"
  - published format: {"et":"1590463450","mcntrlr":"rfidRdr01","reader":"1","rfid":"1C0044CF23"}